wooda77/DMI-Byvejr/README.md

 ### About

-DMI Byvejr is a Danish weather application for Windows Phone 7, displaying local weather information for over 500 danish cities.
+DMI Byvejr is a Danish weather application for Windows Phone, displaying local weather information for over 500 danish cities.

 ### Version 2.2